 The Gene and Dave Show is a glimpse into the lives and lifestyles of people with disabilities.
 The show airs on the public access station in Austin and on an internet site with the same name.
 At the time, David didn’t quite know what he was agreeing to, but he agreed with Gene’s vision that all aspects of the show must be made accessible to everyone.
 Together they learned about closed captioning and website accessibility.
 This quest for digital accessibility ignited a new passion for David, and he changed careers from software engineer to accessibility quality assurance.

-David recently began his new career as an Accessibility Specialist in the Civil Rights department of the State of Texas Health and Human Services Commission.
+David is an Accessibility Specialist in the Civil Rights department of the State of Texas Health and Human Services Commission.
 In this role, he produces accessibility training videos, teaches accessibility classes, and helps verify the accessibility of Texas’ digital correspondence.
 David lives with Terri and their son, Denver, in Leander, Texas.